-HISTORY OF WORK POINT BARRACKS AND FORT MACAULAY
+HISTORY OF WORK POINT BARRACKS

-Overlooking West Bay on Victoria Harbour in Esquimalt, B.C., is Work Point Barracks, the home of Canada's most westerly army garrison.
-Built in 1888 for "C" Battery it is garrisoned today by the Third Battalion, the Princess Patricia's Canadian Light Infantry.
+Overlooking West Bay on Victoria Harbour in Esquimalt, B.C. is Work Point Barracks, the home of Canada's most westerly army garrison.

+Built in 1887, it is garrisoned today by the First Battalion, Princess Patricia's Canadian Light Infantry, under the command of Lieutenant Colonel G.G.
+Brown, CD.

-The history of Work Point as a military camp and garrison dates back to 1878 some seven years after British Columbia joined the Confederation of Canada and ten years before the construction of Work Point Barracks began.
+The history of this west coast camp dates back to 1878 -- seven years after British Columbia joined the Confederation of Canada and nine years before the construction of Work Point Barracks began.